 In summary, the model sums the differences between cost streams (RC=replacement cost, MC=maintenance cost, CC=control cost, r=social discount rate) accruing under business as usual and the respective restriction option subject to the constraint that both RO2 and RO4 would emit the same quantities of polymeric infill material (RE=restriction effectiveness).
 Given the assumptions on implementation costs reported in Table 9, and the fact that RO2 foresees a transition period of 6 years after EiF, RO4 would require the implementation of RMMs appropriate in reducing annual emissions to 10% within 3 years after EiF.
 This then permits to obtain cost-effectiveness ratios of 33.3 €/kg of emissions avoided for RO2 and 2.2 €/kg of emissions avoided for RO4, respectively.
 As the residual emissions over the analytical horizon of 20 years (80 000 tonnes) are required to be the same under both options, one may directly compare the present value of implementation costs which amounts to €9.6bn for RO2 and €1.3bn for RO4, respectively.
 This finding supports the Dossier Submitter’s qualitative restriction option analysis and suggests that a swift implementation of technical RMMs may be the most proportionate restriction option.

-The Dossier Submitter concludes that i) all restriction options analysed are practical and monitorable, and ii) RO4 is likely to emerge as the best option unless one the decision maker favours emission reduction much more than any of the other key dimensions in which case RO2 is the most proportional option.
+The Dossier Submitter concludes that i) all restriction options analysed are practical and monitorable, and ii) RO4 is likely to emerge as the best option unless the decision maker favours emission reduction much more than any of the other key dimensions, in which case RO2 is the most proportional option.

-Costs of ‘instructions for use’ and reporting requirements
+Costs of ‘instructions for use and disposal’ and reporting requirements

 Sectors also using microplastics but not covered by the ban, e.g. construction products, medical devices, medicinal products, paints and coatings or printing inks, are required to inform users how to minimise microplastic emissions to the environment as well as to report key information to ECHA.

-The requirement to communicate ‘instructions for use’ along the supply chain in order to avoid releases of microplastics to the environment, e.g. by labelling or updated SDS, may generate incremental costs to industry actors.
+The requirement to communicate ‘instructions for use and disposal’ along the supply chain in order to avoid releases of microplastics to the environment, e.g. by labelling or updated SDS, may generate incremental costs to industry actors.
 The Dossier Submitter expects these costs to be minor, as requirements for product labelling (or updates of SDS) exist for almost all sectors under existing legislation (e.g. CLP, CPR and medicinal products regulation).
 They are updated on a regular basis, both due to regulatory requirements and due to periodic market-driven changes to products (reformulations).

 The proposal also includes requirements for downstream users of microplastics at industrial sites as well as importers or downstream users placing a substance or mixture containing microplastics on the market for an end use, to report each year the identity, quantity and emissions of the microplastics used to ECHA via a prescribed electronic format.
 This requirement will entail annual administrative reporting costs for industry (and authorities to process the information reported), which were not quantified in the assessment.
 The one-time costs for developing a reporting system for authorities (ECHA) were estimated at €50 000.